 On November 20, 2018, the Company entered into a servicing agreement (the "Servicing Agreement") with BC Partners.
-Under the terms of the Servicing Agreement, BC Partners as servicing agent (the "Servicing Agent") performs, or oversees the performance of, the administrative services necessary for the operation of the Company, including, without limitation: (i) provision of office facilities, equipment, clerical, bookkeeping, compliance and recordkeeping services and such other administrative services as the Servicing Agent, subject to review by the Board, shall from time to time determine to be necessary or useful to perform its obligations under the Servicing Agent and (ii) on behalf of the Company, conducting relations with custodians, depositories, transfer agents, dividend disbursing agents, other shareholder servicing agents, accountants, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and such other persons in any such other capacity deemed to be necessary or desirable.
+Under the terms of the Servicing Agreement, BC Partners as servicing agent (the "Servicing Agent") performs, or oversees the performance of, the administrative services necessary for the operation of the Company, including, without limitation: (i) provision of office facilities, equipment, clerical, bookkeeping, compliance and recordkeeping services and such other administrative services as the Servicing Agent, subject to review by the Board, shall from time to time determine to be necessary or useful to perform its obligations under the Servicing Agreement, and (ii) on behalf of the Company, conducting relations with custodians, depositories, transfer agents, dividend disbursing agents, other shareholder servicing agents, accountants, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and such other persons in any such other capacity deemed to be necessary or desirable.
 The Servicing Agent is authorized to enter into sub-administration agreements as the Servicing Agent determines necessary in order to carry out the administrative services.
 The Company pays fees to BC Partners at amounts to be agreed by the parties for services performed for it pursuant to the terms of the Servicing Agreement.
-For the three months ended March 31, 2020, the Company incurred costs reimbursable to the Servicing Agent of \$148 (2019 - \$0) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company) and out-of-pocket expenses.
-As at March 31, 2020, operating expenses of \$155 (2019 - \$18) paid by BC Partners on behalf of the Company were reimbursable to BC Partners and were offset against amounts due from BC Partners.
+While the Servicing Agent performs certain administrative functions for the Company pursuant to the Servicing Agreement, the management functions of the Company are wholly performed by the Company's management team.
+For the nine months ended September 30, 2020, the Company incurred costs reimbursable to the Servicing Agent of \$468 (September 30, 2019 - \$0) for an allocable portion of the compensation paid by the Servicing Agent (or its affiliates) to the Company's Chief Financial Officer and its respective staffs (based on a percentage of time such individuals devote, on an estimated basis, to the business affairs of the Company) and out-of-pocket expenses.
+As at September 30, 2020, operating expenses of \$1,114 (December 31, 2019 - \$18) paid by BC Partners on behalf of the Company were reimbursable to BC Partners and were offset against amounts due from BC Partners.